CR7VIGGY/Android-Fragments-/README.md

 # Android-Fragments-
-Creating fragments  using two different activities and making them communicate using Listeners and displaying the content into other Fragment
+Creating fragments  using two different activities and making them communicate using Listeners and displaying the content into other Download  the whole code from the Fragment.zip folder.